Dimorphos: Exploration

 By smashing into the asteroid DART made Dimorphos an active asteroid.
 Scientists had proposed that some active asteroids are the result of impact events, but no one had ever observed the activation of an asteroid.
 The DART mission activated Dimorphos under precisely known and carefully observed impact conditions, enabling the detailed study of the formation of an active asteroid for the first time.
 Observations show that Dimorphos lost approximately 1 million kilograms after the collision.
 Impact produced a dust plume that temporarily brightened the Didymos system and developed a 10000 km-long dust tail that persisted for several months.
 The DART impact is predicted to have caused global resurfacing and deformation of Dimorphos's shape, leaving an impact crater several tens of meters in diameter.
 The impact has likely sent Dimorphos into a chaotically tumbling rotation that will subject the moon to irregular tidal forces by Didymos before it will eventually return to a tidally locked state within several decades.
+Additionally, the impact changed Dimorphos shape from a roughly symmetrical "oblate spheroid" to "a flat-topped oval", or "triaxial ellipsoid".